- Chart

 History and Background

 Build-A-Bear Workshop Inc. was founded in 1997 by Maxine Clark.
-The company allows customers to create personalized stuffed animals.
-It has grown from a single store to a global franchise with hundreds of locations.
+It allows customers to create their own stuffed animals.
+The company has expanded through franchising, online sales, and licensing agreements.

 Core Business Areas